resurrecting-open-source-projects/sniffit/README.md

 file (version 0.4.0 and later releases).
 I also maintain Sniffit packaged in Debian[1].

-If you are interested to help Axel, read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you are interested to help Sniffit, read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 [1] https://packages.qa.debian.org/s/sniffit.html<br>